South Korea Winter Trip. Day 2: Jeju Island

 Enjoying the sunset moment

-We just yet to call the day.
-After diner, we walked to the Teddy Bear Museum, not far from the hotel.
+We just called the day.
+After dinner, we walked to the Teddy Bear Museum, not far from the hotel.

 A kid museum